+Bonus Income:

-- Bonus Income: - Borrower must evidence a minimum of 12 month history (e.g. YTD, prior year, prior year + YTD) of bonus income.
-For borrowers in same line of work with different employers, they will be considered on a case-by-case basis. - Written VOE (WVOE) Lender must submit a WVOE verifying probable continuance of bonus income.
-Or if not commented on, a 2-year history is acceptable for probability of continuance. - o 12-Month History Calculation will be based on the most recent 12 months. - Overtime Income: - Verification Overtime Income must be verified as historical and average YTD earnings.
+- Borrower must evidence a minimum of 12 month history (e.g. YTD, prior year, prior year + YTD) of bonus income.
+For borrowers in same line of work with different employers, they will be considered on a case-by-case basis.
+For less conservative calculation Underwriter explanation to support use of higher average required. - Written VOE (WVOE) Lender must submit a WVOE verifying probable continuance of bonus income.
+Or if not commented on, a 2-year history is acceptable for probability of continuance. - o 12-Month History Calculation will be based on the most recent 12 months.

+• Overtime Income:

-- Continuance When reviewing the trend history of OT it should be verified that the income is consistent over that time frame and will have a high likelihood of continuance. - o 12-Month History Calculation will be based on the most recent 12 months. - Seasonal Employment/Unemployment: - Consistency Borrower has worked for the same employer for the past 24-months.
-Please note if they are in a union (construction, electrical, plumbing) and are placed on different jobs over a period that is considered acceptable. - WVOE WVOE required stating a reasonable expectation of returning the next season. - Unemployment Compensation for time-off has been consistent for the past 24 months and coincides with the seasonal job. - Annualized Income Income to be annualized over a 12-month period for qualifying purposes unless income is declining.
+- Verification Overtime Income must be verified as historical and average YTD earnings. - Continuance When reviewing the trend history of OT it should be verified that the income is consistent over that time frame and will have a high likelihood of continuance. - o 12-Month History Calculation will be based on the most recent 12 months. - Seasonal Employment/Unemployment: - Consistency Borrower has worked for the same employer for the past 24-months.
+Please note if they are in a union (construction, electrical, plumbing) and are placed on different jobs over a period that is considered acceptable. - WVOE WVOE required stating a reasonable expectation of returning the next season. - Unemployment Compensation for time-off has been consistent for the past 24 months and coincides with the seasonal job.

+Annualized Income - Income to be annualized over a 12-month period for qualifying purposes unless income is declining.

-Commission Income:
+• Commission Income:

-- Borrower must evidence a minimum of 12 month history (e.g. YTD, prior year, prior year + YTD) of-commission income.
-For borrowers in same line of work with under 12 mos, of history at one employer but greater than 12 mos with different employers, will be considered on a case-by-case basis. - WVOE or end of the year paystub is required - o Paystub Verification Paystubs must reflect commission income on YTD earnings. - Declining Commissions A Letter of Explanation (LOE) from the borrower, expanded history and further support will be required if commission income is declining. - o 12-Month History Calculation will be based on the most recent 12 months
+- Borrower must evidence a minimum of 12 month history (e.g. YTD, prior year, prior year + YTD) of commission income.
+For borrowers in same line of work with <12 mos, but history with different employers, they will be considered on a case-by-case basis. - WVOE or end of the year paystub is required - o Paystub Verification Paystubs must reflect commission income on YTD earnings. - Declining Commissions A Letter of Explanation (LOE) from the borrower, expanded history and further support will be required if commission income is declining. - o 12-Month History Calculation will be based on the most recent 12 months